patschw/patschw.github.io/index.md

 - **[April 2023]** I was awarded a scholarship (3000€ per year for 4 years) for my PhD project by the [Bavarian Research Institute for Digital Transformation](https://en.bidt.digital/).
 I will be part of the [bidt young talents program](https://www.bidt.digital/foerderprogramme/#graduate-center).
 - **[April 2023]** I was awarded a scholarship (2000€) for a stay in Isreal by the [Bavarian Research Alliance](https://www.bayfor.org/en/).
 I will be in Israel in fall 2023.
+- **[March 2023]** My abstract and presentation on "Computational scaling of political positions from textual data using word embeddings" was accepted for the [CompText conference 2023](https://www.comptextconference.org/).
 - **[January 2023]** Our (with [Mario Haim](https://haim.it/academia/) and [Julian Unkel](https://julianunkel.com/)) paper "From auditing to testing: Adequate experimental designs to study algorithmic content curation" has been accepted for [ICA 2023](https://www.icahdq.org/)
 - **[January 2023]** My first single-authored paper "Computational scaling of political positions from textual data using word embeddings" has been rejected for [ICA 2023](https://www.icahdq.org/).
 Maybe next time :) [I uploaded it as a preprint to SocArXiv](https://doi.org/10.31235/osf.io/rb4sp).
 If you're interested in word embeddings and political positions let me know what you think or what I could improve the paper. :)
 - **[October 2022]** I have been elected as student and early career preresentative of [ICA's Computational Methods Division](https://twitter.com/ica_cm).
 Thanks everyone for voting! :)